What are the quietest garage door openers

 What is the quietest garage door opener?

 Garage door openers have come a long way in the last 50 years.
-It started from the most basic operation of opening and closing the garage door without much attention to safety.
-Now turning into a programmable machine that calculates the weight of the door for auto-reverse, connects to your home Wi-Fi, and films your garage with a 360 security camera.
-But there’s one thing that some of the brand new openers and those from the early ’80s have in common—the noise they make.
+Initially, they focused on the most basic operations of opening and closing the garage door without much attention to safety or noise.
+However, they have evolved into programmable machines that calculate the door’s weight for auto-reverse, connect to your home Wi-Fi, and even film your garage with a 360 security camera.
+But there’s one thing that some of the brand-new openers and those from the early ’80s have in common—they are noisy.

 Garage door opener noise can be a disaster for those with an attached garage and a bedroom right above it.
-Some garage door openers are so loud that they can easily wake up the kids sleeping above the garage.
-If you find yourself in a similar situation, let us walk you through the guide to the quietest garage door openers.
+In Calgary, where many homes feature this design, a loud garage door opener can disrupt the sleep and peace of the residents.
+Some garage door openers are loud enough to wake the kids sleeping above the garage.
+If you are in a similar situation, let us walk you through the guide to the quietest garage door openers.

-First, let’s understand why most homeowners think that all garage door openers are loud.
-It’s not a secret that the vast majority of home builders will use the cheapest materials to maximize their profits.
-Therefore, it is common among contractors to install the most basic, entry-level garage door openers, which are cheap, and… you guessed it, loud.
-So many homeowners wonder, Is there such thing as a quiet garage door opener?
-By default, most garage door openers installed at the time of construction will be the most basic units.
-Only after its failure the homeowner has a chance to compare it to a different and hopefully more quiet garage door opener.
+First, it’s important to understand why most homeowners think that all garage door openers are loud.
+It’s not a secret that the vast majority of home builders will use the cheapest materials to maximize their profits, including in Calgary’s rapidly developing neighborhoods.
+Therefore, it is common among contractors to install the most basic, entry-level, cheap, and loud garage door openers in homes with little to no soundproofing.
+Many homeowners wonder if there is such a thing as a “quiet garage door opener”.

 What are the different types of garage door openers?